route1337/devops-mac/README.md

     7. Set measurement units to Metric
     8. Set the temperature unit to Celsius
     9. Disable .DS_Store files on network volumes
-    10. Enable the Russian keyboard
-    11. Deploy my custom Terminal and set it as the default
+    10. Deploy my custom Terminal and set it as the default

 Third Party Tools
 -----------------